elastest/elastest-platform-manager/docs/usage/clusters.md

 ## Starting a Kubernetes Cluster on OpenStack

-1. Start any given number of Virtual Machines using an ansible package on Open Stack as shown [here](package)
+1. Start any given number of Virtual Machines using an ansible package on Open Stack as shown [here][package]
 2. After the Package is started the EPM will return a Resource Group as JSON - you will need the ID of the Resource Group and the ID of the VDU which will become the Master Node
 3. Install and Register the Cluster